-Once farm country up until the late 1800s, this thriving southwest neighborhood now celebrates the harvests of the region at a broad assortment of cafes and restaurants.
-You can taste your way around the world at the coffee shops and cafes alone, but to stop there would mean missing out on the full-service favorites that keep visitors coming back.
+Once farm country up until the late 1800s, this thriving southwest neighborhood now celebrates the harvests of the region with a broad assortment of cafes and restaurants.
+You can taste your way around the world at the coffee shops and cafés alone, but to stop your visit there would mean missing out on all the other reasons to visit.
 The community spirit here is strong, and you can feel like a local at Sunday’s Kingfield Farmers Market or during the neighborhood’s annual PorchFest in June, when more than three dozen homes host bands performing on patios and in front yards.
 No matter the season, Kingfield is a place that’s always playing its own tune, and that’s exactly why you’ll love it.

 Things to Do

 From mid-May through October, the Kingfield Farmers Market is the place to be on Sunday mornings.
 The 30-vendor market is pretty modest by metro standards, but it’s won the City Pages Best Farmers Market award for outstanding quality and variety of vendors.
-It’s your one-stop shop for doughnuts, veggies, cheeses, spices, breads…even drinking shrubs and hot sauce.
+It’s your one-stop shop for doughnuts, veggies, cheeses, spices, breads, coffee… even honey and hot sauce.

-Take a moment to stop and smell the roses—literally—at Lyndale Park Gardens on Kingfield’s western edge.
+Take a moment to stop and smell the roses—literally—at Lyndale Park Gardens just west of Kingsfield on the shores of Lake Harriet.
 In addition to the 100-variety Rose Garden (fun fact: it’s the 2nd oldest public rose garden in the U.S.), three other gardens invite relaxation.
 Walk among the beautiful beds of the Annual-Perennial Garden, spot the fluttering visitors in the Butterfly and Hummingbird Garden, and take time to reflect among the meaningful sculptures of the Peace Garden.

-For even deeper relaxation, take in the healing air at The Salt Cave Minneapolis.
+For even deeper relaxation, take in the healing vibes at The Salt Cave Minneapolis.
 The cave is actually a room that’s surrounded with six tons of Himalayan crystal salt.
-Participants sit on comfy chairs and breathe in the salt-infused air, which has been shown to reduce discomfort and even fight infections.
-It’s also great for people with asthma, allergies or stress.
-Tickets for sessions can be purchased online.
+Participants sit on comfy chairs and breathe in the salt-infused air, which is hyped to reduce discomfort and even fight asthma, allergies, or stress.

 Where to Eat & Drink